ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 For the purposes of this section, the Verifier is the receiver of the UCCS and the Attester is the provider of the UCCS.

-Secure Channels can be transient in nature.
-For the purposes of this specification, the mechanisms used to establish a Secure Channel are out of scope.
+Secure channels can be transient in nature.
+For the purposes of this specification, the mechanisms used to establish a secure channel are out of scope.

-As a minimum requirement in the scope of RATS Claims, the Verifier MUST authenticate the Attester as part of the establishment of the Secure Channel.
+As a minimum requirement in the scope of RATS Claims, the Verifier MUST authenticate the Attester as part of the establishment of the secure channel.
 Furthermore, the channel MUST provide integrity of the communication from the Attester to the Verifier.
-If confidentiality is also required, the receiving side needs to be authenticated as well; this can be achieved if the Verifier and the Attester mutually authenticate when establishing the Secure Channel.
+If confidentiality is also required, the receiving side needs to be authenticated as well; this can be achieved if the Verifier and the Attester mutually authenticate when establishing the secure channel.

-The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.
+The extent to which a secure channel can provide assurances that UCCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.

-A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a Relying Party of the authenticity and integrity of the UCCS.
+A secure channel established or maintained using weak cryptography may not provide the assurance required by a Relying Party of the authenticity and integrity of the UCCS.

-Ultimately, it is up to the Verifier's policy to determine whether to accept a UCCS from the Attester and to the type of Secure Channel it must negotiate.
+Ultimately, it is up to the Verifier's policy to determine whether to accept a UCCS from the Attester and to the type of secure channel it must negotiate.
 While the security considerations of the cryptographic algorithms used are similar to COSE, the considerations of the secure channel should also adhere to the policy configured at each of the Attester and the Verifier.
 However, the policy controls